01signal.com

 An SDC file is in essence a script that is written in Tcl.
 Hence the content of an SDC file is a short computer program, and not just a collection of information.
 However, the capabilities of an SDC file as a script are limited to a small subset of commands, that are intended for writing constraints: Not everything that is allowed in a Tcl script can be done in an SDC file.

 The create_clock command is used to define a timing constraint.
-But in fact, this command tells the FPGA software to create a new clock object.
+But in fact, this command tells the FPGA tools to create a new clock object.
 And the word "object" means what it usually means in terms of software engineering.
 The new clock object is hence something that is stored in the Tcl interpreter's memory as an object that has its own properties.

 For example, the part in the create_clock command that says "-name clk" gives the value "clk" to the property that is called "name".
 Recall from one of the previous pages that this name was used in the timing reports: The name "clk" appeared along with timing paths that were calculated because of this constraint (or more precisely, because of this clock object).